 After many rounds of adjusting the framework to accommodate his findings, Buckley finalized the StoryVesting framework (and many subsequent frameworks he developed alongside StoryVesting) that we use today in every single client account.
 In this version, you see the fusion of two experiences — the brand experience, which answers what employees experience internally, and the customer’s experience, which addresses the buyer’s path-to-purchase.

 Because this is a post about customer journey analytics, let’s look specifically at the human psyche and how it’s incorporated into the customer’s experience side of the framework.
-As you can see on the path-to-purchase concentric circle, Buckley addresses the emotions triggered by feelings from past experiences that often occur in a person’s limbic system.
-He also includes logical triggers, which occurs in a person’s neocortex, to answer the fundamental questions a buyer has before he or she feels comfortable pulling out a credit card.
-Finally, the framework ends on a combination of both emotional and logical triggers as the buyer’s past, present, and future experiences get reconciled into a finale for their purchase.
+As you can see on the path-to-purchase concentric circle, Buckley addresses the emotions triggered by feelings from past experiences that often occur in the brain’s limbic system.
+He also includes logical triggers occurring in a buyer’s neocortex that generate fundamental questions that must be answered before he or she feels comfortable pulling out a credit card.
+Finally, the framework ends with a combination of both emotional and logical triggers as the buyer’s past, present and future experiences are reconciled prior to their purchase.

 It’s these factors that differentiate StoryVesting from other business frameworks.
 It addresses how your consumers approach their journey, which serves as a guide as you analyze the data at your disposal.
 To give you more context, let’s look more closely at the types of data available and how you can use them to get a more empathetic understanding of what’s happening along your buyer’s journey.

 Quantitative Data vs. Qualitative Data (Hint: You Need Both in Your Customer Journey Analytics)

 In your business, you have many types of data available to you.
-There are structured data, which is essentially any type of number or figure that you can calculate.
+Structured data are essentially any numbers or figures that you can calculate.
 Typically, structured data is quantitative data, which means you can easily quantify it.
-Then there’s unstructured data, which includes conversations at focus groups, handwritten data, and anything else that’s hard to fit into a spreadsheet.
+Unstructured data includes conversations at focus groups, handwritten data and anything else that’s hard to fit into a spreadsheet.
 This type of data is usually qualitative and typically drawn from human motivation rather than quantifiable actions.